JacksonBurns/astartes/paper.md

 Second is a single-task model to predict a reaction's barrier height using the RDB7 dataset [@spiekermann2022high; @spiekermann_zenodo_database].
 This reaction database contains a diverse set of around 12,000 organic reactions relevant to the field of chemical kinetics.
 Models were generated using a modified version of Chemprop [@yang2019analyzing] to train a deep message passing neural network to predict the regression targets of interest.
 We use the hyperparameters reported by @spiekermann2022fast as implemented in the `barrier_prediction` branch, which is publicly available on [GitHub](https://github.com/kspieks/chemprop/tree/barrier_prediction) [@spiekermann_forked_chemprop]. <!-- We use the `barrier_prediction` branch from a forked version of Chemprop [@yang2019analyzing; @spiekermann_forked_chemprop] to train a deep message passing neural network using the hyperparameters reported by ref. [@spiekermann2022fast]. -->
-The QM9 dataset and RDB7 datasets were organized into 100 and 10 clusters, respectively.

 Table 1 and Table 2 show the expected trend in which the average testing errors are higher for the extrapolation tasks than they are for the interpolation tasks.
 The results from random splitting are informative if the model will be primarily used in interpolation settings.